SamAbr/Samuel-Association-Mini/README.md

 ## 💾 Files Included

-- `association_mining.ipynb` — Jupyter Notebook with full code and results.
+- `AssociationRules.ipynb` — Jupyter Notebook with full code and results.
 - `README.md` — This file with summary and explanation.

 ---